 7. Talk to Your Classmates

 Another benefit to signing on earlier is that you may have an opportunity to socialize before the teacher is ready to begin the lesson.
-One of the most complex parts of virtual learning is that the social aspect is not the same as in-person schooling.
+One of the most complex parts of remote learning is that the social aspect is not the same as in-person schooling.

 Remember to remain engaged.
 If someone asks a question during class or posts to a discussion board, be prepared to participate and help to create dialogue.